About us

 Donating art and craft materials

-Please check before dropping in donations as we may not be able to accept.
+Please check before dropping in donations of art and craft materials as we may not be able to accept them.
 Please, never leave items outside the door.

 Donations of useful creative materials are gratefully received but with limited time and storage space we unfortunately don’t have capacity to sort through bags of random things.